Chart Color Schemes

 Residential development activity is slightly higher than average within Aspley when compared nationally

-Aspley averaged approximately 45 new dwelling approvals annually over the past five financial years, totalling 227 homes.
-As of FY-26, three approvals have been recorded.
-On average, 2.6 people moved to the area per new home constructed between FY-21 and FY-25, reflecting strong demand that supports property values.
-New homes were approved at an average construction cost value of $207,000, below the regional average, suggesting more affordable housing options for buyers.
+Aspley has averaged approximately 45 new dwelling approvals annually over the past five financial years, totalling 227 homes.
+As of FY-26 so far, 4 approvals have been recorded.
+Between FY-21 and FY-25, an average of 2.6 people moved to the area per new home constructed, reflecting strong demand that supports property values.
+New homes are being built at an average expected construction cost value of $207,000, which is below the regional average, suggesting more affordable housing options for buyers.

-This financial year has seen $25.0 million in commercial approvals, indicating moderate levels of commercial development.
-Compared to Greater Brisbane, Aspley has 19.0% less new development per person and ranks among the 44th percentile nationally, resulting in relatively constrained buyer choice that supports interest in existing dwellings.
-This is lower than national averages, suggesting market maturity and possible development constraints.
-New development consists of 89.0% detached dwellings and 11.0% townhouses or apartments, preserving Aspley's suburban nature with a focus on detached housing attracting space-seeking buyers.
+In FY-26, there have been $25.0 million in commercial approvals, indicating moderate levels of commercial development.
+Compared to Greater Brisbane, Aspley has 19.0% less new development per person and ranks among the 44th percentile nationally when measured against other areas assessed, resulting in relatively constrained buyer choice that supports interest in existing dwellings.
+This is also lower than the national average, reflecting market maturity and possible development constraints.
+New development consists of 89.0% detached dwellings and 11.0% townhouses or apartments, preserving Aspley's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

-At around 788 people per approval, Aspley indicates a mature, established area.
-Future projections estimate Aspley to add 121 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+At around 788 people per approval, Aspley shows a mature, established area.
+According to the latest AreaSearch quarterly estimate, Aspley is projected to add 124 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development